chrisdoyle/gradle-fury/README.md

 Next, you'll want to grab all the files from gradle-fury's [src/site/](https://github.com/chrisdoyle/gradle-fury/tree/develop/src/site).
 Put those files in your `src/site/` folder.

 Next, edit `index.md`.
 This will be come your site's `index.html`, the first page people will look at it.

+**Note:** if you're looking for gradle-fury's index.md page, you won't find it.
+Instead, we copy this readme.md to the right place and rename it.

 Most Github flavored markdown tags are supported.
 You can also any files put in `src/site/` will be included in the site.
 Any html or pdf files in the root `src/site/` will be auto-linked on the left hand site navigation menu.